 Spring can offer some of the most exciting bass fishing an angler could hope for.
 But during the course of the spring season, bass behavior changes more drastically than any other time of year.
 This is because bass spawn in the spring, and during the spawning phase their feeding activity goes up and down like a rollercoaster.

-Careful lure selection and technique adjustments are two essential measures a bass angler must take to be successful fishing throughout the entire spring season.
-As bass feeding activity changes, so too will your strategy if you want to keep the bite going.
+Careful lure selection and technique adjustments are two essential measures an angler must take to be successful bass fishing in spring.
+As bass feeding activity changes, your strategy must change as well if you want to keep the bite going.
 So we are going to identify the best bass lures for spring during each phase of the season.

 Spring Bass Fishing